mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 ## Privacy

+* Using a public version of a model
-* careful about using public AI models.
-You're private data can be used for training and so could be reused in answers
+  *  You're private data can be used for training and so could be reused in answers
   * For example AI could reuse code to answer developers with some light modifications like changing variable names
-* Legal ambiguities on copyrights :
-  * Generate paintings in the style of someone
-  * Get the voice of some singer and use it in some song.
 * If LLM is working on private data, it could inadvertendly expose private informations in the prompt. *Based on (private fact), my analysis is (...)*
+* pay attention to the logs.
+Sensitive data could appear here too
   * Bedrock is integrated in with cloudwatch, with a feature that can mask 10s of sensitive data types in the logs.

 ## Toxicity